logansailer/Chacha/README.md

 # Chacha

 Chacha is a tea and caffeine tracking app.
-Chacha is writen using React.JS and features Firebase user authentication and database management
+Chacha is written using React.JS and features Firebase user authentication and database management

 The app was created to combine research done in my undergrad based around caffeine intake with my love for tea!